Policymaking Academy

 The Zaentz Navigator

-The Zaentz Navigator is a user-friendly, interactive, and innovative digital tool that helps policymakers and leaders learn how cities and states across the country are tackling the same issues they face as they work to structure, finance, expand, and improve early education and care.
-The Navigator shares state and city policy strategies and innovations across 5 key categories: Infrastructure + Systems, Dedicated Funding Streams, Cost Estimation for Subsidies, Expansion, and Workforce.
+The Zaentz Navigator is a user-friendly, interactive, and innovative digital tool where you can learn about — and act on — structuring, financing, expanding, and improving early education and care.
+We built it to help policymakers and leaders understand how states, counties, and cities across the country are tackling the same issues they face.
+The Navigator shares state, county, and city policy strategies and innovations across five key categories: Infrastructure to Support Early Childhood Systems, Dedicated Funding Streams and Financing, Cost Estimation and Subsidy Rates, Expansion, and Workforce.
 It also describes the contexts in which these policy strategies and innovations have been implemented and links them to findings from a groundbreaking statewide study of early education and care.
+To learn how others are using the Navigator and to find the strategy category that best fits your needs, visit the Zaentz Navigator Pathway.

 Early Childhood Policy Academy Voices